 Optimizing your images is good SEO practice.
 Importantly, it allows you to strengthen your semantic power via the use of keywords and, in consequence, ensures your presence in Google Images.

-By reading the keywords associated to your image, the search engines are able to understand what its main subject is, and by so doing, give it meaning.
+By reading the keywords associated with your image, the search engines can understand what its main subject is, and by so doing, give it meaning.

 In today’s applications, images represent a real lever of SEO.
 In 2001, Google Images was launched, initially representing a massive index of images linking to their original site.
-Several pieces of information were put forward, namely the size of the image, its weight, its format and an extract from the explanatory text of the image (hence the interest in optimizing this text).
+Several pieces of information were put forward, namely the size of the image, its weight, its format, and an extract from the image’s explanatory text (hence the interest in optimizing this text).

-At that time, the images were displayed in the form of a mosaic of thumbnails and, a click on an image, instantly opened its original page.
-However, since 2013 in the U.S. and latterly in Europe too, the Google Images interface has undergone a radical change.
+At that time, the images were displayed in the form of a mosaic of thumbnails and, a click on an image instantly opened its original page.
+However, since 2013 in the U.S. and latterly in Europe, the Google Images interface has undergone a radical change.
 Now, when clicking on an image, a banner with a black background opens, thus keeping the user in Google instead of switching it to the site owner of the visual image.

-In addition, interaction buttons have been added that allow you to “View” the page, simply “View the image” or “Share” the image.
+Also, interaction buttons have been added that allow you to “View” the page, “View the image”, or “Share” the image.
 A selection of similar images is also offered to the Internet user.
-Moreover, if it is a request that may correspond to e-commerce, the price and availability (in stock, out of stock, restocking etc) will also be visible.
+Moreover, if it is a request that may correspond to e-commerce, the price and availability (in stock, out of stock, restocking etc.) will also be visible.

-As is readily understood, optimizing your images is potentially, a massive boost for your business.
-Not only can they generate additional traffic, but furthermore, if you operate an e-commerce site, can reward you with increased business.
-As a real plus, the images are displayed before the pure search results, and as such are more visually prominent than the link to your site.
+As is readily understood, optimizing your images is, potentially, a massive boost for your business.
+Not only can they generate additional traffic, but furthermore, if you operate an e-commerce site, they can reward you with increased business.
+As a real plus, the images are displayed before the pure search results, and as such, are more visually prominent than the link to your site.

-Now that you know just how important it is to work on the SEO of your images, you may well be wondering, ‘Hmm – can I do this myself, or do I have to use an SEO professional?
+Now that you know just how important it is to work on your images’ SEO, you may well be wondering, ‘Hmm – can I do this myself, or do I have to use an SEO professional?
 Rest assured!
 This work is actually quite simple, and by following this methodology step by step, you will be easily able to do it by yourself.